sudo-kachponz/miku-ubuntu-ricing/README.md

-Certainly!
-Here is the documentation for your "Caelestia Miku" desktop setup in English, including definitions for your Operating System and the tools used.

----

 # 🌸 Caelestia Miku Ubuntu Ricing

 Welcome to my personal desktop configuration!
 This theme is inspired by Hatsune Miku’s aesthetic, focusing on a dreamy, clean, and highly functional workspace.